Hierarchical subspace models for contingency tables: Examples

 \section{Examples}

-In this section we give several applications of HSMs.
-In Section \ref{subsec:pewee} we analyze the data on song sequence of a wood pewee, which we already discussed in Section \ref{subsec:threeway}.
-In Section \ref{subsec:wam} we consider an example of a split model.
+In this section we give several applications of conditional tests of HSMs by using Markov bases.
+In Section \ref{subsec:pewee} we discuss conditional tests for models of multiway tables with structural zeros.
+In Section \ref{subsec:wam} we present an example of a split model.
+The models in this section are relatively small and intended to illustrate the notions of this paper, rather than being examples of large scale data analyses.